 To track the long-time evolution until the wake pattern reaches a steady state, we utilize the fringe region technique~\cite{frisch_Phys.Rev.Lett._1992,reeves_Phys.Rev.Lett._2015} in the edge region of the computational domain.
 The fringe region serves to absorb the propagating density undulation, preventing interference from waves.
 This is implemented with damping function $\gamma(\mathbf{r})$.
 We set $\gamma(\mathbf r) = \max\!\big[\gamma(x), \gamma(y)\big]$, where

 with $\alpha=x,y$, $\gamma_0=0.1$, $w_x=25\xi$, $w_y=20\xi$ and $d=3\xi$.
-Furthermore, to prevent vortex reentry under the periodic boundary conditions, we use the vortex unwind algorithm to remove the vortex adjacent to the boundary region~\cite{billam_Phys.Rev.Lett._2014,reeves_Phys.Rev.Lett._2015}.
+Furthermore, to prevent vortex reentry under the periodic boundary conditions, we use the vortex-unwinding algorithm to remove the vortex adjacent to the boundary region~\cite{billam_Phys.Rev.Lett._2014,reeves_Phys.Rev.Lett._2015}.
 Vortex removal is implemented every $5\tau$ during time evolution.

-To investigate the steady situation, we examined the vortex shedding over a window of \(2000 \tau\le t \le 10000\tau\), thus excluding the initial acceleration stage.
-To break symmetry during initial shedding, we added a small amount of complex random noise to the initial field after the imaginary time evolution, with uniformly distributed real and imaginary parts scaled to a relative amplitude of the order of $10^{-4}$.
+To investigate the long-time steady-state shedding regime, we examined the vortex shedding over a window of \(2000 \tau\le t \le 10000\tau\), thus excluding the initial acceleration stage.
+To break symmetry during initial shedding, we added a small amount of complex random noise to the initial wave function after the imaginary-time evolution, with uniformly distributed real and imaginary parts scaled to a relative amplitude of the order of $10^{-4}$.